DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved
 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
   - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
-  - **Strategic Plan**: a strategic plan is a 🔥long-term plan (useful for 5 years); it defines the org's security purpose
-    - A strategic plan should include risk assessment
+       - **Strategic Plan**: a strategic plan is a 🔥long-term plan (useful for 5 years); it defines the org's security purpose.
+A strategic plan should include risk assessment
        - **Tactical Plan**: mid-term plan (🔥1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
        - **Operational Plan**: a 🔥short-term, highly detailed plan based on strategic or tactical plans.
 It is valid or useful only for a short time.
 - Strategy ▶️ goals ▶️ missions and objectives — support each other in a heirarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy